the-overdriven/mw-enhanced/README.md

 [MO2](https://github.com/ModOrganizer2/modorganizer), Morrowind Mod Organizer
 Not recommended: Vortex, Wabbajack

-## Where does Morrowind stores settings?
+## Where does Morrowind store settings?
 In Registry: `Computer\HKEY_CURRENT_USER\SOFTWARE\Classes\VirtualStore\MACHINE\SOFTWARE\WOW6432Node\Bethesda Softworks\Morrowind`

 ## How to make a copy of the game from MO2 and run that copy from MO2?